Who is Affected by Dual Diagnosis?

 Other common dual diagnoses include borderline personality disorder and alcoholism, bipolar disorder and prescription painkiller addiction, and PTSD and opioid addiction.

-Professional Help At Our Stuart Dual Diagnosis Program
+Professional Help At Our Chattanooga Dual Diagnosis Program

 Upon receiving a dual diagnosis, it is imperative that the individual has both conditions treated at the same time.
 According to the National Alliance on Mental Illness (NAMI), the most effective treatment for dual diagnosis is integrated intervention.

-Contact Our Dual Diagnosis Program In Stuart Today
+Contact Our Dual Diagnosis Program In Chattanooga Today

 Most Insurance Accepted